 Some call it the wine of the South, and for many asking for iced tea to be unsweetened is an oxymoron.
 After all isn’t all iced tea sweet?
 Not so much any more, which makes brewing your own to ice an even better idea.

 You may sweeten freshly brewed hot tea with sugar or honey or the sweetener of your choice.
 I suggest organic sugar or local honey.
-But granulated Sugar and local honey don’t dissolve as well in iced tea as they do in hot.
+But know hat granulated sugar and local honey don’t dissolve as well in iced tea as they do in hot., so sweeten ( if you must) before you ice it down.

 That formula is one cup of water to one cup of sugar or honey.
 Bring to a boil and then allow to simmer until it thickens to a maple syrup consistency.
-Or try using an organic maple syrup to sweeten your tea – delish!
+Or try using an organic maple syrup to sweeten your tea – the one in this post has a North Carolina footprint and its delicious!

 Don’t WaiT-oolong to drink and enjoy…